m1waterman88/flask-snippets/README.md

 # flask-snippets

-### Adds snippets to quickly build Jinja html templates and Flask python controls in Atom.
+### Adds snippets to quickly build Jinja2 HTML templates and Flask Python controls in Atom.

 ***
 ## To install: